Joe Louis Clark

 Joe Louis Clark (May 8, 1938 – December 29, 2020) was an American educator and administrator, who was best known for his tenure as principal of Eastside High School in Paterson, New Jersey from 1982 to 1989.
 He gained national attention for his unconventional and controversial disciplinary measures while leading the school, and was the subject of the 1989 film Lean on Me, starring Morgan Freeman.

 Early life

 Clark was born in Rochelle, Georgia, on May 8, 1938.
 At the age of 6, Clark moved with his family to Newark, New Jersey, where he would graduate from Central High School.
-He went on to receive a bachelor's degree from William Paterson College, a master's degree from Seton Hall University, and an honorary doctorate from the U.S. Sports Academy.
-Clark was a Sergeant in the US Army Reserve, where he was assigned as a drill sergeant.
+He went on to earn a bachelor's degree from William Paterson College, and master's degree from Seton Hall University.
+Clark received a honorary doctorate from the U.S. Sports Academy.

+Clark was a Sergeant in the U.S. Army Reserve, where he was assigned as a drill sergeant.
 He was selected for honoris causa membership in Omicron Delta Kappa in 1997 at SUNY Plattsburgh.